ty-elastic/videojs_observability/README.md

 1. Start video playback by navigating to [http://127.0.0.1:8090/](http://127.0.0.1:8090/)
 2. [Launch Kibana on your Elastic stack](https://cloud.elastic.co/home)
 3. Navigate to `/app/apm` on your Kibana instance
-4. Select `APM` > `Service Map` to see the linkage between the front-end (videojs-player) and the backend (nginx-proxy)
+4. Select `APM` > `Service Map` to see the linkage between the frontend (videojs-player) and the backend (nginx-proxy)

 <img src="img/services.png"/>

 In our trivial example, the services mapped out as expected.
-You can imagine chaining other operations onto the NGINX back-end side of the ABR segment fetch (e.g., authorization) which could also be traced and linked to APM.
+You can imagine chaining other operations onto the NGINX backend side of the ABR segment fetch (e.g., authorization) which could also be traced and linked to APM.

 ## Tracing / Traces

 1. Start video playback by navigating to [http://127.0.0.1:8090/](http://127.0.0.1:8090/)
 2. [Launch Kibana on your Elastic stack](https://cloud.elastic.co/home)
 3. Navigate to `/app/apm` on your Kibana instance
-4. Select `APM` > `Traces` > `play` to see the linkage between the front-end (videojs-player) and the backend (nginx-proxy)
+4. Select `APM` > `Traces` > `play` to see the linkage between the frontend (videojs-player) and the backend (nginx-proxy)

 <img src="img/trace.png"/>

 Our sample video is truncated to 30s, comprised of 3 ~10s segments.
 Note that we can easily visualize the timing of the individual Video.js ABR segment fetch operations (`HTTP GET`) as part of the overall `play` trace.
-Note further than we further chain the NGINX proxy operation for each segment as a child of each Video.js ABR segment fetch operation.
-Immediately we can see that (as expected), the vast majority of the latency in delivering ABR segments to the front-end is a function of our proxy operation.
+Further, we chain tracing of the NGINX proxy operation for each segment as a child of each Video.js ABR segment fetch operation.
+Immediately we can see that (as expected), the vast majority of the latency in delivering ABR segments to the frontend is a function of our proxy operation.

 ## Tracing / Maps

-If you can put your back-end on the public Internet for testing, `client.ip` in your traces will be populated with a valid public IP, which in turn can be reverse geocoded.
+If you can put your backend on the public Internet for testing, `client.ip` in your traces will be populated with a valid public IP, which in turn can be reverse geocoded.

 1. Start video playback by navigating to [http://127.0.0.1:8090/](http://127.0.0.1:8090/)
 2. [Launch Kibana on your Elastic stack](https://cloud.elastic.co/home)